NHOrus/srwq-compilation/episode-08.md

 "Very well."
 Ryuune stands up.
 "We'll get your equipment all sorted ASAP, so we can have you moving before the EFA finally come looking for you.

-The next few hours are spent under lamplight, as the sun goes down and you work through the night to get your preperations finished.
+The next few hours are spent under lamplight, as the sun goes down and you work through the night to get your preparations finished.
 You don't even get to see the two newcomer DGGs leave.

 The Trilobite is stripped down and restocked, the hangar cleared of large amounts of padding, scaffolding, and unneeded equipment that had been thrown in with the DGGs.
 The mechs are packed back in a better configuration, the Raioh sitting atop the transformed DGG-04 to better conserve space.